Purgatory Road, 2010-2015

-Purgatory Road is an ongoing project that takes its title from an actual place where I live in the summer months – a wooded region that is divided by a dirt-covered path.
+Purgatory Road takes its title from an actual place where I live in the summer months – a wooded region that is divided by a dirt-covered path.
 Local legends and folklore surround this road, where on one side, the land slopes down into a cavernous area that is ominous and dark.
-On the opposite side lies a lush, peaceful forest.
-Rooted in my concern for the environment, these images serve as metaphors for the concept of “purgatory” as a state of “in-between”; a place where visual and conceptual polarities intersect and become blurry.
+On the opposite side lies a lush, peaceful green forest.
+Rooted in my concern for the environment, these images serve as metaphors for the concept of “purgatory” as a state of in-between; a place where visual and conceptual polarities intersect and become blurry.

 Lately, it feels like we are living in a time of constant uncertainty.
-The photographs in this series are meant to function as visual pauses or gentle reminders about how fragile life can be and the ability to find hope and beauty in the dark unknown.
+The photographs in this series are meant to function as gentle reminders about life’s Impermanence and the ability to find hope in the dark unknown.